 Rights of Way

-Many of the Public Rights of way in the AONB are of immense historic importance.
-The AONB lies at the hub of the ancient routes that connected the south west of England, across the great arc of chalk geology, to East Anglia.
+Many of the Public Rights of way in the Cranborne Chase National Landscape are of immense historic importance.
+The National Landscape lies at the hub of the ancient routes that connected the south west of England, across the great arc of chalk geology, to East Anglia.
 Many of these routes are designated as bridleways and by-ways as well as footpaths.
-The Countryside and Rights of Way Act 2000 created about five thousand hectares of open access land in the AONB.
+The Countryside and Rights of Way Act 2000 created about five thousand hectares of open access land in the landscape.

 Conserving our History